 The Goblins of Gringotts: This video’s focus is on prosthetics.
 It shows the casting process of some 50+ actors to play the goblins in the Gringotts bank break-in scene from Deathly Hallows – Part 2 AND the casting process for their prosthetic masks and their transformation from human to a goblin.
-The video runs ten minutes, is at times narrated by actor Warwick Davis.
+The video runs ten minutes and is at times narrated by actor Warwick Davis.
 We meet several of the actors who play the different goblins and watch the make-up team struggle to create 45 separate prosthetic goblin heads (not to mention dozens upon dozens of nubby goblin hands!) each with their own individuality, as goblins would have.

 A Conversation with J.K.
 Rowling and Daniel Radcliffe: In this feature, J.K.
 Rowling and Daniel Radcliffe get to talk candidly and ask each other about their experiences with the Harry Potter series.
-Throughout the feature, Dan and Jo discuss the following things: what the first days were like, certain cast members and how they fit their characters, different changes that were proposed and then nixed, Jo’s understanding of where the (book) series was going, how Jo revealed secrets at different times to different people on staff of the movies, what “the end” will feel like for each of them, how Potter has changed lives, Dumbledore being gay, personal moments with the crew, different premiere experiences, whether Potter is going to hold the actors back, and many more.
+Throughout the feature, Dan and Jo discuss the following things: what the first days were like, certain cast members and how they fit their characters, different changes that were proposed and then nixed, Jo’s understanding of where the (book) series was going, how Jo revealed secrets at different times to different people on the staff of the movies, what “the end” will feel like for each of them, how Potter has changed lives, Dumbledore being gay, personal moments with the crew, different premiere experiences, whether Potter is going to hold the actors back, and many more.

 Final thoughts on Disc 2

 The bonus features disc of Harry Potter and the Deathly Hallows – Part 2 has about 70 minutes of content that directly pertains to J.K.
-Rowling and just fifteen minutes of content that pertains directly to the film itself.
-Seeing as how this is the final film, it is perceivable that there would be content on the DVD that relates to cast members finding closure.
-Yet remarkably little content has anything to do with that.
+Rowling and fifteen minutes of content that pertains directly to the film itself.
+Seeing as how this is the final film, it is perceivable that there would be content on the DVD that relates to cast members finding closure, and yet little content has anything to do with that.
 The ending of Potter is a very personal thing, for each of us.
 No special feature is going to mean to us what the films or books mean, and why would they try?
 This is not the end, after all.